www.kawakib.com

 Video "how to play" Finger Cymbals Patterns for Chifti-telli (below)

-Chifti-telli is usually slow, at least, the American, Greek, and Turkish versions--most Arabic versions are fast and have a much different flavor.
+Chifti-telli is usually a slow, 8 beat rhythm; at least, the American, Greek, and Turkish versions are slow.
+The Arabic versions are fast and have a much different flavor.
 So a slow Chifti-telli is a good choice for you as a beginning cymbal player, because you’ll be able to keep up with the beat much more easily.
-I mean, your fingers will–the catch (isn’t there always a catch?) is that it’s harder to dance slowly.
-Bellydancing slowly will show you “in a hurry” where you need more muscle strength and control in your movements; but that makes it a great way to develop your skills.
+I mean, your fingers will – the catch (isn’t there always a catch?) is that it’s harder to dance slowly.
+Belly dancing slowly will show you “in a hurry” where you need more muscle strength and control in your movements; but that makes it a great way to develop your skills.

 Find a slow Chifti-telli song and try some figure-8 hip movements or slow travel step as you play your foundation patterns (Singles, Doubles, Rolls, Triples) until you’re comfortable with the rhythm, and with moving so slowly.
-Most American bellydance bands will have a Chifti-telli song on any given CD because it’s such a popular rhythm here in the U.S!
+Most American belly dance bands will have a Chifti-telli song on any given CD because it’s such a popular rhythm here in the U.S!
 You can search online in Amazon’s mp3 downloads for Chifti-telli and you’ll find various tempos and interpretations of the rhythm.
-I’ll probably use one of my own Chifti-telli tracks from Orbiter ("Streaming Winds") in the next finger cymbal video clip on my Youtube channel (youtube.com/DanceEternal).
-If you can’t find a Chifti-telli or just want to practise without music, set the metronome (metronomeonline.com) to 72 bpm - s-l-o-w!
+I used my own song "Streaming Winds" (Orbiter) for both the tutorial and the demonstration.
+If you can’t find a Chifti-telli or just want to practice without music, set the metronome (metronomeonline.com) to 72 bpm - s-l-o-w!

 Once you’re comfortable playing simple patterns to the slow tempo of this rhythm, think about reflecting the structure of the rhythm by combining TWO different 4-count cymbal patterns to cover the 8 beats of the Chifti-telli rhythm.
 This will be similar to what we did in video clips #2 & 4, when we alternated cymbal patterns.
 But, we don’t want it to sound too busy!
 Let’s keep it simple.